-The DCC Foundation was incorporated on April 11, 1975, during the tenure of the College's second president, Dr. John Connelly.
-In 1992, the Foundation became a 501.c.3. corporation.
+The DCC Foundation was incorporated on April 11, 1975, during the tenure of the College's second president, Dr. John Connolly.
+In 1984, the Foundation became a 501(c)3 corporation.
 During that period, there was no paid staff and only a few directors.
 Today, the Foundation is guided by a 33 member board.

-In addition to scholarships, the Foundation annually provides grants of approximately $50,000 to support special programs.
+In addition to scholarships, the Foundation annually provides grants of approximately $150,000 to support special programs.
 The faculty mini-grant program provides small grants to faculty in support of projects related to academic programs.
 The student technology fund provides technology needs to enhance student success.